Roy-McNiev/LingLingSE/README.md

 * Supports the calculation with negative numbers

 ## License
-This project is licensed under the terms of MIT license
+This project is licensed under the terms of BSD 3-Clause License.

 ## Technologies
 This project was created using: